ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 ## Library Wrapper Modules
 <!-- CONCEPT: Submodule -->

-By default, modules bundled into a library by Dune are wrapped into a module.
+By default, when Dune bundles modules bundled into a library, they are wrapped into a module.
 It is possible to bypass Dune's behaviour by manually writing the wrapper file.

 This `lib/wmo.ml` file corresponds to the module that Dune automatically generated in the previous section.